 Singers and speakers use diaphragmatic breathing as their default any time they are speaking or performing.
 For non-performers, the technique is useful in many contexts.
 Five minutes of practice in the morning to set a calm baseline.
 Before stressful conversations or presentations.
 During moments of acute stress.
 Before sleep to ease the transition into rest.

 The technique is a complete nervous system tool, not just a vocal one.
 Used daily, it improves baseline vagal tone, reduces anxiety reactivity, and supports posture and core stability.
+It is one of the highest-leverage practices available, given the time investment required.

 How ooddle Builds This Into Your Day